-On cold winter nights, “virtuous” dinner options like salads, grilled vegetables, and lean proteins tend to give way to rich, hearty dishes that warm you from the inside out.
-Typical “comfort food” choices like beef stew, mac and cheese, and lasagna re-enter our meal-planning repertoires during these chilly months, and for good reason.
-A savory supper with nuanced flavors and a healthy dose of spice makes a worthy addition to any winter-dinner rotation, and the Sichuan staple known as dan dan noodles meets every one of these criteria, and then some.
+“Virtuous” dinner options like salads, grilled vegetables, and lean proteins tend to give way to rich, hearty dishes that warm you from the inside out.
+Typical “comfort food” choices like beef stew, mac and cheese, and lasagna re-enter our meal-planning repertoires during the chilly months, and for good reason.
+A savory supper with nuanced flavors and a healthy dose of spice makes a worthy addition to any dinner rotation, and the Sichuan staple known as dan dan noodles meets every one of these criteria, and then some.

 What are dan dan noodles?